herilalaina/mosaic_ml/Readme.md

-# Automated machine learning with MOSAIC
+# Automated machine learning with MCTS
 Mosaic ML is a Python library for machine learning pipeline configuration using Monte Carlo Tree Search.